dennisppaul/wellen/processing-library/ton/README.md

 ### `Ton`

-muscial notes can be played with a single call to `Ton.noteOn(int, int)` and ended with `Ton.noteOff()` ( see `ExampleBasics01Notes` ). each node is characterized by two parameters `pitch` and `velocity`. the value range conforms to MIDI standards.
+muscial notes can be played with a single call to `Ton.note_on(int, int)` and ended with `Ton.note_off()` ( see `ExampleBasics01Notes` ). each node is characterized by two parameters `pitch` and `velocity`. the value range conforms to MIDI standards.

-by default a software-based synthesizer is used to produce the sound. however, there are quite a few options to change the sound characteristics ( see `ExampleInstruments01Oscillators` ff ). there are also options to use external sound sources via MIDI ( see `ExampleBasics06MIDI` ) or OSC ( see `ExampleInstruments07OSCToneEngine` ).
+by default a software-based synthesizer is used to produce the sound. however, there are quite a few options to change the sound characteristics ( see `ExampleInstruments02Oscillators` ff ). there are also options to use external sound sources via MIDI ( see `ExampleBasics05MIDI` ) or OSC ( see `ExampleInstruments04OSCToneEngine` ).

 ### `DSP`